syedikrashahmed/Data-Analysis-With-Python/README.md

 # Data Analysis With Python

-This repository contains a collection of data analysis projects completed using Python.
+This repository contains a collection of data analysis projects completed using Python for the Free Code Camp Course.
 Each project demonstrates a different aspect of data manipulation, visualization, and statistical computation using popular libraries such as **pandas**, **NumPy**, **Matplotlib**, and **Seaborn**.

 ---